vascoteas23/YCSB-COST-AWARE-MEMCACHED/CONTRIBUTING.md

 <!--
-Copyright (c) 2017 YCSB contributors.
+Copyright (c) 2010 Yahoo!
+Inc., 2018 YCSB contributors.
 All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License"); you